Systematic exploration of the non-geometric flux landscape: Preliminaries

-Let us now recollect the necessary pieces of information and ingredients for the isotropic type IIB model while we present the analogous details for the isotropic type IIA setup in the appendix \ref{sec_appendix1}.
+Let us now recollect the necessary pieces of information and ingredients for the type IIB isotropic toroidal model while we present the analogous details for the type IIA setup in the appendix \ref{sec_appendix1}.

 We start by imposing the isotropic limit defined by the following identifications among the various respective moduli and the fluxes, \bea & & {U}^1 = {U}^2 = {U}^3 = {U}, \qquad {T}_1 = {T}_2= {T}_3 = {T}, \\ & & {\tau}_1 = {\tau}_1 = {\tau}_1 \equiv {\tau}, \quad c_1 = c_2 = c_3 \equiv c, \quad {u}^1 = {u}^2 = {u}^3 = u, \quad {v}^1 = {v}^2 = {v}^3 \equiv v\,, \nonumber\\ & & \nonumber\\ & & F_1 = F_2 = F_3, \qquad F^1 = F^2 = F^3, \qquad {H}_1 = {H}_2 = {H}_3, \qquad {H}^1 = {H}^2 = {H}^3, \nonumber\\ & & {\hat Q}^1{}_0 ={\hat Q}^2{}_0 = {\hat Q}^3{}_0, \quad {\hat Q}^{1}{}_{1} = {\hat Q}^{2}{}_{2} = {\hat Q}^{3}{}_{3}, \quad {\hat Q}^{1}{}_{2} = {\hat Q}^{1}{}_{3} = {\hat Q}^{2}{}_{1} = {\hat Q}^{2}{}_{3} = {\hat Q}^{3}{}_{1} = {\hat Q}^{3}{}_{2}, \nonumber\\ & & {\hat Q}^{10} ={\hat Q}^{20} = {\hat Q}^{30}, \quad {\hat Q}^{11} = {\hat Q}^{22} = {\hat Q}^{33}, \quad {\hat Q}^{12} = {\hat Q}^{13} = {\hat Q}^{21} = {\hat Q}^{23} = {\hat Q}^{31} = {\hat Q}^{32}\,. \nonumber \eea Thus, taking the isotropic limit implies that one has 14 flux components instead of 40 to begin with, out of which 10 components belong to the NS-NS sector, i.e. $(H, Q)$ fluxes, while 4 of them belong to the $F$-flux in the RR sector.
 Subsequently, the 14 flux components which we consider for our analysis are summarized as below, \bea & & F_0, \quad F_1, \quad F^1, \quad F_0, \qquad {H}_0, \quad {H}_1, \quad {H}^1, \quad {H}^0, \\ & & {\hat Q}^1{}_0, \quad {\hat Q}^{1}{}_{1}, \quad {\hat Q}^{1}{}_{2}, \qquad {\hat Q}^1{}^0, \quad {\hat Q}^{11}, \quad {\hat Q}^{12}\,. \nonumber \eea In addition, we have a total of six axion/moduli fields which we denote as, \bea & & s, \quad c_0, \qquad \tau, \quad c, \qquad u, \quad v. \eea Subsequently, the flux superpotential with isotropic conditions leads to the following form, \bea & & -0.5cm W_{\rm IIB}^{\rm iso} = \Bigl({F}_0 + 3\, U \, {F}_1 + 3\, U^2\, F^1 - U^3\, F^0 \Bigr)- \, S \Bigl({H}_0 + 3 \, U\, {H}_1 + 3\, U^2 \, H^1 - U^3 \, H^0 \Bigr) \nonumber\\ & & \qquad \qquad + 3 \, T \Bigl({\hat{Q}}^1{}_0 + \, U \, ({\hat{Q}}^1{}_1 + 2\, {\hat{Q}}^1{}_2) + U^2\, (\hat{Q}^{11} + 2\, \hat{Q}^{12}) - U^3 \, \hat{Q}^{10} \Bigr)\,. \eea